g8os/home/docs/tutorials/Create_a_Flist_and_Start_a_Container.md

 # Create a Flist and Start a Container

-@todo: needs review

 Zero-OS containers are booted using a flist.
 A flist is basically a recipe of files and folders with pointers to the actual content of the filesystem with which the container is started.

-In this tutorial we will create a flist ourselves, upload it to our hub, and then use it to start a g8os container (aka CoreX) to which we'll connect over ZeroTier.
+In this tutorial we will create a flist ourselves, upload it to the Zero-OS Hub, and then use it to start a Zero-OS container to which we'll connect over ZeroTier management network.

 We'll use a simple echo server (https://github.com/luisbebop/echo-server) written in Go to illustrate creating a flist.